oracle-livelabs/multicloud/helidon-verrazzano/access-verrazzano/access-verrazzano.md

 2. Use the `https://verrazzano.default.YOUR_UNIQUE_IP.nip.io` to open the Verrazzano console.

-3. Verrazzano *dev* profile use self-signed certificates, so you need to click **Advanced** to accept risk and skip warning.
+3. Verrazzano *dev* profile use self-signed certificates, so you need to click **Advanced** to accept risk and skip the warning.

       ![Advanced](images/verrazzano-advanced.png)

 4. Click **Proceed to verrazzano default XX.XX.XX.XX.nip.io(unsafe)**.
-If you are the not getting this option for proceed, just type *thisisunsafe* without any space anywhere inside this chrome browser window.
-As you are typing in the chrome browser window, you can't see it, but as soon as you finish typing *thisisunsafe*, you can see next page immediately.
+If you are not getting this option for proceeding, just type *thisisunsafe* without any space anywhere inside this chrome browser window.
+As you are typing in the chrome browser window, you can't see it, but as soon as you finish typing *thisisunsafe*, you can see the next page immediately.
 You can find more details [here](https://verrazzano.io/latest/docs/faq/faq/#enable-google-chrome-to-accept-self-signed-verrazzano-certificates).

       ![Proceed](images/verrazzano-proceed.png)